 And invent they did.
 To open the film, Boorman and Pallenberg planned to have the camera invade Tolkien’s study, disturbing him at work, before flying off to Rivendell where the story of Sauron and the creation of the rings would be explained.
 But this was by no means the furthest departure made from the Tolkien canon over the course of the mammoth script.

 The two writers altered character arcs in ways which today’s audiences can scarcely imagine.
 In what is perhaps the most provocative change, Pallenberg constructed a scene whereby upon meeting Galadriel in Lothlorien, Frodo must become intimate with her before gazing into her enchanted mirror.
-In contrast, love is most definitely not in the air between Aragorn and a supposedly thirteen year old Arwen (is that thirteen in Elf years?).
-Instead, the rightful King of Gondor gets hitched with Eowyn (presumably after providing her with some much needed sexual healing on the battlefield).
-What became of Gandalf’s noble steed Shadowfax I hear you cry?
+In contrast, love is most definitely not in the air between Aragorn and a supposedly 13-year-old Arwen (is that 13 in Elf years?).
+Instead, the rightful King of Gondor gets hitched with Eowyn (presumably after providing her with some much-needed sexual healing on the battlefield).
+What became of Gandalf’s noble steed Shadowfax, I hear you cry?
 The poor fellow is seen pulling a plough across the fields of Pelennor, a symbol of reconstruction.
 Not the lifetime supply of sugar cubes he surely felt was his due.

 While all this was going on, there was talk of casting The Beatles as the four hobbits, with Paul McCartney Pallenberg’s choice to play Frodo.
 On the role of the hobbits in the film, Pallenberg said “They were the emotional anchor to the whole piece.
 We also anchored a lot of the film on how the ring corrupts, and we were fascinated by Tolkien’s idea of ‘stewardship of the land’.”